Skip to content

 When performing a content audit, you should consider measuring how your audience engages with the content you create on social networks.

-You can add some columns to your spreadsheet with data about the number of total shares, and comments on your social media profiles as well as the number of social shares by channel (Facebook, Twitter, Instagram, LinkedIn…).
+You can add some columns to your spreadsheet with data about the number of total shares, and comments on your social media profiles, as well as the number of social shares by channel (Facebook, Twitter, Instagram, LinkedIn…).

 The next step of your content audit is to create an action plan to help you prioritise what tasks do next.